dpankros/uiuc_cs513_project/part_2/README.md

 ### A visual representation of your overall (or “outer”) workflow W1, e.g., using a tool such as YesWorkflow.
 At a minimum, you should identify key inputs, outputs, and steps of the workflow, along with dependencies between these.
 Key phases and steps of your data cleaning project may include, e.g., data profiling, data loading, data cleaning, IC violation checks, etc. Explain the design of W1 and why you’ve chosen the tools that you have in your overall workflow.

-A visual representation of our outer workflow, along with a table with summaries, inputs and outputs of each step in the workflow, is shown as below.
+A visual representation of our outer workflow, is shown below.

 ![outer workflow](../diagrams/OuterWorkflow.svg)

 >This file can be seen enlarged at [diagrams/OuterWorkflow.svg](https://github.com/dpankros/uiuc_cs513_project/blob/main/diagrams/OuterWorkflow.svg) in SVG format, or [diagrams/OuterWorklow.png](https://github.com/dpankros/uiuc_cs513_project/blob/main/diagrams/OuterWorkflow.png) in PNG format.

+#### Outer workflow steps, their inputs, and their outputs

 | Workflow step | Brief description | Inputs | Outputs |
 | -- | -- | -- | -- |